This post may include affiliate links; see our disclosure policy.

 • Salt and pepper

-How to tell when it’s done
+How to tell when the soup done

 Red lentil soup

-Make it a meal: a few side dishes
+Making it a meal with side dishes

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This red lentil soup recipe is vegetarian, vegan, plant-based, dairy-free and gluten-free.

 Save this recipe!